Top Business Continuity Management and Planning Questions

 Business continuity means contemplating all scenarios and solutions, regardless of the event’s cause and whether it was within our control.

-In Protiviti’s Guide to Business Continuity Management: Top 15 Frequently Asked Questions (July 2020), we answer these critical questions along with many other pressing questions about BCM and related practices.
+In Protiviti’s Guide to Business Continuity Management: Top 15 Frequently Asked Questions (July 2020), we answer these critical questions along with many other pressing questions about BCM and related practises.
 Also included in this edition is a glossary of key BCM terms and definitions.